Bobinetttte/CTFs/README.md

 # CTFs
-All my CTFs notes on Obsidian
+All my CTFs notes on Obsidian.
+I use the Cyber Kill Chain methodology.